Aaliyah1699/Blog-API/README.md

 ## Overview

 This ASP.NET Core API serves as the backend for a dynamic blog platform.
 It leverages C#, Entity Framework Core, and SQLite for efficient CRUD operations on blog posts, images, and categories.
 The API also implements secure authentication and authorization using JWT tokens.
-And published to Azure.

 ## Features